 Indian Trail Homecoming Parade Route

-This year’s Homecoming Parade will take place on Friday, October 11th.
-The Parade will step off at 5:20.
+This year’s Homecoming Parade will take place on Friday, October 9th.
+The Parade will step off at 5:30 PM.
 Line up for the parade will be at the KENOSHA YMCA lot and the parade will follow the traditional route.
 Groups may participate through building a float, decorating a crazy car, or walking.
-Please email this form back by October 7th.

 Staging at the Kenosha YMCA.

 East on 53rd Street to 68th Ave.

 South to 54th Street.

 West on 54th Street.